 When and how to tell employees

 This depends greatly on the culture of the business.
-In most cases it is necessary to tell a select group of employees, such as the Chief Financial Officer, about the possibility of a sale before going to market.
-This is because such individuals will need to be involved in gathering information for prospective buyers.
+Often it is necessary to tell a select group of employees, such as the Chief Financial Officer, about the possibility of a sale before going to market.
+This is because they will need to be involved in gathering information for prospective buyers.

 Some owners implement an employee share ownership plan (ESOP) to help align employee interests with their own.
 While ESOPs can be a powerful mechanism, they should be used with caution.
 It is much easier to implement an ESOP than to make changes once it is in place.

 A special bonus for a successful sale is an easier way to align employee interests with the owner’s interests.
 This also serves to reward them for all the additional work that is involved in the sale process.